sonofeft/ODSCharts/README.rst

 See PyPI page at:`<https://pypi.python.org/pypi/odscharts>`_

-.. warning:: This is Pre-Alpha Code.
-Not Yet Ready for use.
+.. warning:: This is Alpha Code.
+We're pretty early in the development cycle.

 ODSCharts will create ods files readable by either Microsoft Excel or OpenOffice.